kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/grpc_to_rest/_index.md

 1. HTTP based which plays well with existing firewalls and load balancers
 1. Well supported with tooling around observability

 While gRPC works great for internal micro-services, it may be desirable to have the internet facing API be a JSON\REST style API.
 This can happen for many reasons. among which are:

 1. Keeping the API backwards compatible
 1. Making the API more Web friendly
 1. Supporting low-end devices such as IoT where gRPC is not supported.

-Gloo allows you to define JSON/REST to your gRPC API so you can have the best of both words - outwards facing REST API and an internal gRPC API with no extra code.
+Gloo allows you to define JSON/REST to your gRPC API so you can have the best of both worlds - outwards facing REST API and an internal gRPC API with no extra code.

-With Gloo, there is not need to annotate your proto definitions with the `google.api.http` options. a simple gRPC proto will work.
+With Gloo, there is no need to annotate your proto definitions with the `google.api.http` options.
+A simple gRPC proto will work.

+---

 ## Overview

-In this demo we will deploy a gRPC micro-service and transform its gRPC API to a REST API via Gloo.
+In this guide we will deploy a gRPC micro-service and transform its gRPC API to a REST API via Gloo.

 Usually, to understand the details of the binary protobuf, a protobuf descriptor is needed.
-As this micro-service is built with server reflection enabled; Together with Gloo's automatic function discovery functionality the required protobuf descriptor will be automatically discovered.
+As this micro-service is built with server reflection enabled; together with Gloo's automatic function discovery functionality the required protobuf descriptor will be automatically discovered.

 In this guide we are going to:

 1. Deploy a gRPC demo service
 1. Verify that the gRPC descriptors were indeed discovered
-1. Add a VirtualService creating a REST API that maps to the gRPC API
+1. Add a Virtual Service creating a REST API that maps to the gRPC API
 1. Verify that everything is working as expected

 Let's get started!

-## Prereqs
+### Prereqs

-1. Install Gloo with Function Discovery Service (FDS) [blacklist mode]({{< versioned_link_path fromRoot="/installation/advanced_configuration/fds_mode/#configuring-the-fdsmode-setting" >}}) enabled
+Install Gloo with Function Discovery Service (FDS) [blacklist mode]({{< versioned_link_path fromRoot="/installation/advanced_configuration/fds_mode/#configuring-the-fdsmode-setting" >}}) enabled

+---

 ## Deploy the demo gRPC store